 Roses are red, violets are blue… no need for me to come up with a rhyming line, but you’re more than welcome to… Damn, did it anyway!
 So, February.
 Shortest month of the year (especially since January lasts for exactly 5 years #facts) and the main focus of the month?
 Valentine’s Day.
 Say what you will, but it has evolved over the years.
-Yes, it’s still saturated with heart shaped pink and red everything (looking at you Bella Italia, some people like to see their food without having to push heart shaped balloons out of their face and plate.)
+Yes, it’s still saturated with heart shaped pink and red everything, the ultimate Valentine’s Day clichés (looking at you Bella Italia, some people like to see their food without having to push heart shaped balloons out of their face and plate.)

 Valentine’s Day has now spawned other holidays (gal-entine’s day anyone?) and more advertising this year has been encouraging another type of love, self-love.
 However, it’s still a day of clichés and as much as I’m not a fan, I do think a day that’s meant to celebrate love should be personalised to reflect yours.
 So, here are 4 Valentine’s Day clichés that could use a little twist…

 Now, there is much to be said about ‘the classics’.
 A dozen roses on Valentine’s day is about as classic as you can get.
 However, as commercialised as the day is, it can get old pretty quick.
 Especially knowing you’re receiving the exact same thing as everyone else.
 If roses are your favourite, by all means, continue.
 However, the best thing about love is that it’s different for everyone.
 If you’re going to celebrate Valentine’s or any romantic holiday, it should be specific to your romance.